SJSUFall2019-CMPE272/ProjectGroup-11/README.md

 SWIFT is a Slack plug-in application which will automate the process of sending employee messages to the right people.
 It looks at individual messages in a Slack support channel and routes the problem to the right people.
 The app also has a dashboard that can pull stats to help guide the support team's planning and taking proactive actions.

+# Target Users
+Employees of a medium-sized company with a Slack workspace.
+The company has departments providing different services, such as electrician, plumbing, and technician support.

 # Hill Statement
 Who-
 Any employee that needs to report any issue to the specific department in the organization.